-Intercessor For Michael, our Presiding Bishop; Mark and Gayle, our bishops;
+Intercessor For Michael, our Presiding Bishop; Mark and Gayle, our bishops; for the clergy and people of

-for the clergy and Vestry of St. Paul's; for all bishops and other ministers;
+St. Paul's through the ages; for all bishops and other ministers;

 People For all who serve God in the Church.

 Intercessor For the special needs and concerns of this congregation, especially N., and those we name now.